armaan1chl/HardHat/readme.md

 The smart contract consists of the following functions.

 ### Functions
 -  mint(address to, uint256 amount): Allows the owner to mint new tokens.
+-  burn(uint256 amount): Allows the owner to burn tokens.
 -  transfer(address from, address to, uint256 amount): Allows any address to transfer tokens from one address to another.
 Note that this function is overridden for this contract, but it is not necessary and might be removed.